jaidev3/SHEIN-Project/Read Me/README.md

 # <span style="color:red"> Tech Stack Used: </span>

-- We used Html5,CSS,JavaScript and local-storage for building this Project. <br> We also used tools like GitHub for collaboration of our project,Slack & Zoom as means of a communication channel.
+- We used Html5,CSS,JavaScript and local-storage for building this Project.
+We also used tools like GitHub for collaboration of our project,Slack & Zoom as means of a communication channel.

 # <span style="color:red"> Details of Tech stack used: </span>